bifurcation/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 > The `hash` must be calculated as defined in {{tree_leaves}}.
 The `tree_size`
 > must designate an existing v2 STH.

-> Because of skew, the front-end may not know the requested STH or the requested
-> hash, which leads to a number of cases.

-> latest STH < requested STH
-> : Return latest STH.

-> latest STH > requested STH
-> : Return latest STH and a consistency proof between it and the requested STH
->   (see {{get-sth-consistency}}).

-> index of requested hash < latest STH
-> : Return `inclusion`.

-> Note that more than one case can be true, in which case the returned data is
-> their concatenation.
-It is also possible for none to be true, in which case
-> the front-end MUST return an empty response.

 Outputs:

 : inclusion: